 The Perfect House Plants for 10 Kitchen Design Styles

-Everyone knows that a few blossoms can brighten a kitchen.
-But modern design has so much more to offer than a bouquet on the island or dining table.
-Living plants are the chic and sustainable new way to make your kitchen beautiful and uplifting place.
-Use houseplants for a splash of color, freshness, and living energy in your kitchen.
+A few blossoms can brighten a kitchen, but modern design has so much more to offer than a bouquet on the island or dining table.
+Living plants are a chic and sustainable way to make your kitchen a beautiful and uplifting place.
+Use houseplants for a splash of color, freshness, and to add living energy in your kitchen.

-That said, there are so many options for house plants, how do you know which will be the perfect living addition to your kitchen design?
+There are so many options for house plants that it can be hard to know which ones will be the perfect living addition to your kitchen design.
 It all comes down to matching the aesthetic and personality of your kitchen.
-Every kitchen design has a few ideal house plants that will look best in pots and planters throughout your space.
+Every kitchen design has some house plants that will look best in pots and planters throughout your space.

 Let's dive into our favorite pairings of houseplants and kitchen design styles.

 Minimalist design creates beautiful open spaces.
 Your walls stretch out to clean corners and your kitchen is designed on sleek necessity.
 Minimalist rooms are all clean lines and defined openness.

 The best plants for minimalism are elegant yet spacious broadleaf house plants like Elephant Ear, Jungle Drum, and the vivid Dieffenbachia.
 These are tall plants with shining green leaves that stretch out into your open spaces.

 Broadleaf plants add a splash of color and make a minimalist room feel more alive while maintaining that beautiful clutter-free design.

 Cyclamen is a beautiful and circular plant with heart-shaped leaves and flowers.
 The leaves wreath a central cluster of flower stalks that create a lovely blossom that would look at home in any cottage kitchen.
 Cyclamen ranges through white, pink, orange, red, and vibrant lavender.